Rod Espinosa

 Rod Espinosa is a Filipino comics creator, writer, and illustrator.
-In addition to his lengthy work Neotopia, for Antarctic Press, Espinosa has done extensive work adapting and illustrating literary classics into comics form, as well as creating comic book stories of important events from American history.

 Biography

-Espinosa was born in the Philippines.
-He graduated from the Don Bosco technical college with a certificate in architectural drafting and got a degree in advertising art from Santo Tomas University in Manila.
-He worked for various companies in the fields of advertising, software entertainment and film before finally settling into a life of a comic book author.

 Espinosa's work on The Courageous Princess at Antarctic Press earned him a nomination for Promising New Talent and Best Artist for the 2000 Ignatz Awards and a 2002 Eisner Award nomination for Best Title for Younger Readers.

-As both writer and artist, he authored the Neotopia series (4 volumes, 140 pages each), which was published in graphic novel form.
-In 2006, Novotopia, the German edition of Neotopia, got a nomination for the Max & Moritz Prize in the category 'Bester Comic für Kinder' (best comic book for younger audience).

 His past work include the Battle Girlz series, a manga novel adaptation of Alice in Wonderland, The Alamo, Dinowars and Metadocs.
 He has also written and conceptualized popular Antarctic Press titles such as I Hunt Monsters and Herc and Thor.